-Note: UNLIKE ALL OTHER NUMBERS USED IN THE SCRIPT COMMANDS, THE DELAY TIME IS ENTERED IN A DECIMAL FORMAT.
-Also, note that because of latency in the USB bus as well as the time it takes the processor on the USB-MODEVM to handle requests, the delay time may be imprecise.
+Note: Unlike all other numbers used in the script commands, the delay time is entered in decimal format..
+Also, note that because of latency in the USB bus as well as the time it takes the processor on the USB-MODEVM to handle requests, the delay time may not be precise.